njai-8/quest-submissions/chapter-3-day-1.md

 No, it has to be created inside a contract, so the developer can control when they are created.

 #### 5. What is the type of the resource below?
-//Is it a trick question?
+<s>Is it a trick question?
 I am not sure I get this question but Resource should not be of any type (or can be any type) as it is a container of data.
-I believe it's the data it contains that has a data type? //
+I believe it's the data it contains that has a data type? </s>

-** I found out the answer **
+**I found out the answer**

 The type is @Jacob